iPixelGalaxy/iPixelGalaxyBeatSaberModpack/README.md

 # How to Install (Manual Method) (Fresh Install)
 1. Download Latest Modpack [Release 1.29.0-1.29.1](https://github.com/iPixelGalaxy/iPixelGalaxy-Beat-Saber-Modpack/releases/latest/download/BeatSaberModpack.zip)
 2. Open Mod Assistant and Install the "More Playlists" mod as well as "JDFixer" and "Intro Skip" as those are not included at the request of modders, this will also grab every dependency not included in the modpack.
-3. Extract the contents of BeatSaberModpack.zip to the root of your Beat Saber Install typically C:\Program Files (x86)\Steam\steamapps\common\Beat Saber
+3. Extract the contents of BeatSaberModpack.zip to the root of your Beat Saber Install typically C:\Program Files (x86)\Steam\steamapps\common\Beat Saber.
+And click "Replace the files in the destination"
 4. You should be done.
 Enjoy!
 And if you have any issues let me know in my [discord server](https://discord.gg/6nmXVPtNA6) and I'll try my best to sort out your problems 😀

 # How to Install (BSManager)